CDTDigital/ADPQ/README.md

 N. We developed automated unit tests for our code using [Rspec](http://rspec.info/)

 o.
-We used [CircleCI](https://circleci.com/) for continous integration and our builds can be found here: https://circleci.com/gh/agilesix/ADPQ
+We used [CircleCI](https://circleci.com/) for continous integration and our builds can be found here: https://circleci.com/gh/agilesix/ADPQ  Sample report here: https://117-81989727-gh.circle-artifacts.com/0/tmp/circle-artifacts.pAi5FCN/coverage/index.html#_AllFiles.
+Every time we do a checkin, reports are produced under the corresponding build.

 p.
 Setup or used configuration management;